 Meanwhile, we hope the following resources can be helpful:

-1. Venn Diagram that highlights the relationships and convergences among the three content standards: CCSS-ELA, CCSS-Mathematics, and NGSS.
-Download the 1-pager in the files below (copies in color & black and white).
+1. Venn Diagram that highlights the relationships and convergences among the three content standards: CCSS for ELA & Literacy, CCSS for Mathematics (practices), and NGSS (science and engineering practices).
+Download the 1-pager in the files below (copies in black and white and color (bright & pastel).